gladstone-institutes/Interactive-Enrichment-Analysis/README.md

 **Heatmap**

 Using ggplot2::geom_tile,
-a heatmap of results highlights overlapping genes among the most enriched results.
+a heatmap of results highlights the top n genes by frequency among the top n results, ignoring significance cutoffs.
 Plot options includes:
  * `Top n results` - How many results to include in the heatmap analysis (will exclude results without shared genes)